CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 The CODE must be built on Linux, and you need the following:

 * LibreOffice
-  + you need to build your own tree
+  + Either build LibreOffice from source, or download a daily built archive (see below)
 * Poco library: http://pocoproject.org/
-  + either use a package from your distro, or build it yourself (see below)
+  + Either use the package from your distro, or build it yourself, ideally 1.10.1 or later
 * libpng, libcap-progs, libtool, automake, autoconf, pkg-config, sudo, pam
-  + use the packages from your distro
+  + Use the packages from your distro

 You may also want to have the following optional dependencies: